hirosystems/clarinet/docs/how-to-guides/how-to-set-up-local-development-environment.md

 ## Developing a Clarity smart contract

+This article helps you with creating a new project and develop a clarity smart contract.

+*Topics*:

+- [x] Develop a clarity smart contract
+- [x] Test and interact with smart contracts

 Once you have installed Clarinet, you can begin a new Clarinet project with the command:

 ```sh